YunoHost-Apps/ojs_ynh/doc/PRE_INSTALL.md

-After the app is deployed head to https://DOMAIN____PATH to complete the installation.
+After the app is deployed head to its url to complete the installation.